projectcalico/canal/k8s-install/README.md

 Canal uses the Kubernetes API to enforce policy, and so needs to authenticate with the Kubernetes API.
-The provided ConfigMap [configures the Calico CNI plugin](https://github.com/projectcalico/calico-cni/blob/master/configuration.md#kubernetes-specific) automatically to use serviceaccount token authentication and the Kubernetes Service clusterIP.
+The provided ConfigMap [configures the Calico CNI plugin](https://github.com/projectcalico/calico-cni/blob/master/configuration.md#kubernetes-specific) automatically to use service account token authentication and the Kubernetes Service clusterIP.

 ### Etcd